glhmartins/javascript/README.md

-Practicing Html, Css and Javascript
+Practicing Html, CSS and Javascript